 - There is no application form for fuel assistance services online.

-- First-time applicants must apply in person at the fuel assistance agency in their area - which can be found using our Service Provider Locator.
+- 1st-time applicants must apply in person at the fuel assistance agency in their area - which can be found using our Service Provider Locator.

-- Households must apply each year; applications are mailed to households after the first year.
+- Households must apply each year; applications are mailed to households after the 1st year.